 Mortgage Facility.
-Our PHH subsidiary maintains a 364-day financing agreement, expiring in December 1999, to sell mortgage loans under an agreement to repurchase (the "Agreement") such mortgages.
-The Agreement is collateralized by the underlying mortgage loans held in safekeeping by the custodian to the Agreement.
-The total commitment under this Agreement is \$500.0 million and is renewable on an annual basis at the discretion of the Lender in accordance with the securitization agreement.
+Our PHH subsidiary maintains a 364-day financing agreement, expiring in December 1999, to sell mortgage loans under an agreement to repurchase such mortgages.
+The agreement is collateralized by the underlying mortgage loans held in safekeeping by the custodian to the agreement.
+The total commitment under this agreement is \$500.0 million and is renewable on an annual basis at the discretion of the lender, in accordance with the securitization agreement.
 Mortgage loans financed under this Agreement at March 31, 1999 totaled \$336.5 million.

 Relocation Facilities.
 Our PHH subsidiary maintains a 364-day asset securitization agreement, expiring December 1999 under which an unaffiliated buyer has committed to purchase an interest in the rights to payment related to certain relocation receivables of PHH.
-The revolving purchase commitment provides for funding up to a limit of \$325.0 million.
+The revolving purchase commitment provides for funding up to a limit of \$325.0 million and is renewable on an annual basis at the discretion of the lender, in accordance with the securitization agreement.
 Under the terms of this agreement, our PHH subsidiary retains the servicing rights related to the relocation receivables.
 At March 31, 1999, our PHH subsidiary was servicing \$248.3 million of assets which were funded under this agreement.

 Our PHH subsidiary also maintains an asset securitization agreement, with a separate unaffiliated buyer, which has a purchase commitment up to a limit of \$350.0 million.
-The terms of this agreement are similar to the aforementioned facility, with PHH retaining the servicing rights on the right of payment.
+The terms of this agreement are similar to the aforementioned facility, with PHH retaining the servicing rights on the right of payment related to certain relocation receivables of PHH.
 At March 31, 1999, PHH was servicing \$100.0 million of assets eligible for purchase under this agreement.
+This facility matured and approximately \$85.0 million was repaid on October 5, 1999.